Variational Analysis in the Wasserstein Space: Main result

 \section{Main result}

 This work considers optimization problems of the form

 where $\feasibleSet \subseteq \Pp{}{\reals^d}$ is a set of admissible \WikipediaLink{https://en.wikipedia.org/wiki/Probability_measure}{probability measures} and $\objective: \Pp{}{\reals^d} \to \realsBar$ is a functional to minimize.
-This abstract problem setting stems from the observation that numerous fields, including machine learning, robust optimization, and biology, tackle their own version of~\eqref{equation:problem:opt:general}, but with ad-hoc methods that often cease to be effective as soon as the problem structure deviates from idealized assumptions.
+This abstract problem setting stems from the observation that numerous fields, including machine learning, robust optimization, and biology, tackle their own version of~\eqref{equation:problem:opt:general}, but with ad-hoc methods that often rely on structural assumptions that do not hold in broader settings.
 Despite the recent efforts in the literature~\cite{Lanzetti2022}, these problems still demand a comprehensive theory for the optimization problem~\eqref{equation:problem:opt:general}, which is the subject of this work.
 Specifically, we derive novel \WikipediaLink{https://en.wikipedia.org/wiki/Necessity_and_sufficiency}{necessary first-order optimality conditions} for \eqref{equation:problem:opt:general}, for arbitrary functionals and constraints.
-These formally resemble the rationales of Euclidean spaces (e.g., \WikipediaLink{https://en.wikipedia.org/wiki/Karush–Kuhn–Tucker_conditions}{Karush–Kuhn–Tucker} and \WikipediaLink{https://en.wikipedia.org/wiki/Lagrange_multiplier}{Lagrange conditions}) and are intuitive, informative, and easy to study.
-As a byproduct of our analysis, we translate tools from \WikipediaLink{https://en.wikipedia.org/wiki/Variational_analysis}{variational analysis} (e.g., generalized \WikipediaLink{https://en.wikipedia.org/wiki/Subderivative}{subgradients}, \WikipediaLink{https://en.wikipedia.org/wiki/Normal_cone}{normal cones}, \WikipediaLink{https://en.wikipedia.org/wiki/Tangent_cone}{tangent cones}, etc.) to the Wasserstein space (i.e., the probability space endowed with the \WikipediaLink{https://en.wikipedia.org/wiki/Wasserstein_metric}{Wasserstein distance}).
-After practicing these novel tools in numerous pedagogical examples, we tackle open problems arising in machine learning, drug discovery, and \gls*{acr:dro}, showcasing how our conditions result either in closed-form solutions of \eqref{equation:problem:opt:general} or computationally attractive algorithms.
+These formally resemble the rationales of Euclidean spaces (e.g., \WikipediaLink{https://en.wikipedia.org/wiki/Karush--Kuhn--Tucker_conditions}{Karush--Kuhn--Tucker} and \WikipediaLink{https://en.wikipedia.org/wiki/Lagrange_multiplier}{Lagrange conditions}) and are intuitive, informative, and easy to study.
+As a byproduct of our analysis, we translate tools from \WikipediaLink{https://en.wikipedia.org/wiki/Variational_analysis}{variational analysis} (e.g., generalized \WikipediaLink{https://en.wikipedia.org/wiki/Subderivative}{subgradients}, \WikipediaLink{https://en.wikipedia.org/wiki/Normal_cone}{normal cones}, \WikipediaLink{https://en.wikipedia.org/wiki/Tangent_cone}{tangent cones}, etc.) to the Wasserstein space (i.e., the space of probability measures endowed with the \WikipediaLink{https://en.wikipedia.org/wiki/Wasserstein_metric}{Wasserstein distance}).
+After illustrating these novel tools in numerous pedagogical examples, we tackle open problems arising in machine learning, drug discovery, and \gls*{acr:dro}, showcasing how our conditions result either in closed-form solutions of \eqref{equation:problem:opt:general} or computationally attractive algorithms.

-Our main result are general first-order optimality conditions of~\eqref{equation:problem:opt:general}:
+Our main results are general first-order optimality conditions of~\eqref{equation:problem:opt:general}: